What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: FAST Observation

 Our \hi\ observation consists of two parts.
 First, we observed the \hi\ gas of the 78 selected galaxies in September 2023 and June 2024 (PI: Xiao Li, project code: PT$2023\_0025$).
 The targets were observed with the ON-OFF mode using the central beam (M01).
-For 74 target galaxies, the on-source integration time was designed to achieve an \hi\ fraction upper limit of $\log \mhi/\mstar = -2.4$ ($5\sigma$, assuming a velocity width of $W=300\rm\ km\ s^{-1}$).
-The remaining 4 galaxies reached a deeper \hi\ fraction upper limit of $\log \mhi/\mstar = -3.0$ ($5\sigma, W=300\rm\ km\ s^{-1}$).
+For 74 target galaxies, the on-source integration time was designed to achieve an \hi\ fraction upper limit of $\log \mhi/\mstar = -2.6$ ($3\sigma$, assuming a velocity width of $W=300\rm\ km\ s^{-1}$).
+The remaining 4 galaxies reached a deeper \hi\ fraction upper limit of $\log \mhi/\mstar = -3.2$ ($3\sigma, W=300\rm\ km\ s^{-1}$).
 The OFF positions were selected with an angular separation of 5--10 arcmin from their respective targets, ensuring no galaxies with $\Delta \theta < 3'$ and $|\Delta v|<500\rm\ km\ s^{-1}$, where $\Delta \theta$ is the projected angular distance to the OFF position and $|\Delta v|$ is the radial velocity offset relative to the target galaxy.
-During the observation, we inject a high-amplitude ($10\ \rm K$) noise diode for 2s every 300s for calibration.
+In each ON-OFF cycle, we injected a high-amplitude ($10\ \rm K$) noise diode for 2s at the beginning of the on-source and the off-source scan.
+The scan length varies galaxy by galaxy, with a maximum of 300s.
 This observation yielded 31 \hi\ detections ($3\sigma$ level) and 47 \hi\ non-detections.

-Subsequently, we conducted follow-up observations of 19 \hi\ non-detections from September to October 2024 (PI: Xiao Li; project code: $\rm PT2024\_0250$), aiming for a deeper \hi\ fraction upper limit of $\log \mhi/\mstar = -3$ ($5\sigma$, $W=300\rm\ km\ s^{-1}$).
+Subsequently, we conducted follow-up observations of 19 \hi\ non-detections from September to October 2024 (PI: Xiao Li; project code: $\rm PT2024\_0250$), aiming for a deeper \hi\ fraction upper limit of $\log \mhi/\mstar = -3.2$ ($3\sigma$, $W=300\rm\ km\ s^{-1}$).
 These observations employed the ON-OFF mode, covering each target with the central beam (M01) and one outer beam (M10, M12, or M14) in turn during the ON-OFF cycle.
+The length of each on-source and off-source scan is no longer than 300s.
 For calibration, a high-amplitude ($10\ \rm K$) noise diode signal was injected for 1s every 64s.
-We detected \hi\ emission in 3 of the 19 target galaxies.
+We detected \hi\ emission ($3\sigma$ level) in 3 of the 19 target galaxies.

+The data reduction was performed using our own \texttt{Python} code following the standard ON-OFF mode data reduction procedures.
+Details of data reduction and calibration can be found in \cite{ChengCheng2020}.
+Basically, flux calibration was performed following the two equations below: